tomato 'Costoluto Fiorentino'

 - Growing Instructions

 Sow indoors - February to May.
 Sow 1cm deep in trays or alternatively two seeds per pot selecting the strongest seedling.
 Use multi purpose compost, to cover seeds.
-Plant out in a greenhouse April to June
+Plant out in a greenhouse April to June, then restrict the plant to six trusses for better quality fruits.
+Keep well watered to prevent the fruits splitting.

 Harvest - July to September